zhenii/exercise-repo/README.md

 # exercise-repo
-This project will conrain...
+This project conrain...
-Repository made for exercises.
+Rep made for exercises
-Edired again in master branch..
+Edired again in this master branch..